-This page will look at medical malpractice lawsuits based on the theory of lack of informed consent by the doctor or healthcare provider.
+This page will examine medical malpractice lawsuits based on the theory of a lack of informed consent by the doctor or healthcare provider.
 In non-emergency situations, doctors are required to obtain a patient’s informed consent before rendering any type of medical treatment or performing any sort of procedure.
 If they fail to obtain informed consent, the doctor can be held liable for medical malpractice.

 Lack of Informed Consent Claims

 In other words, Maryland law imposes a duty to explain and warn patients.
 This duty applies to all non-emergency healthcare settings and to all licensed healthcare providers.
 The doctrine of informed consent (or lack of informed consent) was first recognized in Maryland in the landmark case of Sard v.
-Hardy, 34 Md.
-App.
-217 (1976).
-The concept of informed consent is intertwined with the concept of medical negligence, but the Maryland courts have consistently noted that lack of informed consent is a separate and distinct legal claim from medical negligence (or medical malpractice).
+Hardy.
+The concept of informed consent is intertwined with medical negligence, but Maryland courts have consistently held that a lack of informed consent is a separate and distinct legal claim from medical negligence (or medical malpractice).

 When Is Informed Consent Required

-Informed consent is generally required from a patient before any type of invasive medical procedure that has potential risks and complications.
-Examples of medical procedures that would require informed consent include surgery, invasive medical tests (e.g. a biopsy), vaccinations, anesthesia.
+Informed consent is generally required from a patient before any invasive medical procedure with potential risks and complications.
+Examples of medical procedures that would require informed consent include surgery, invasive medical tests (e.g., a biopsy), vaccinations, and anesthesia.

 What Does the Doctor Need to Disclose for Informed Consent

 Under Maryland informed consent law, doctors are only obligated to disclose or warn the patient of “material” risks involved in the treatment or procedure.
 What constitutes a “material” risk?
-There is no easy or clear cut definition of what makes a risk material versus non-material.
-The materiality of a risk is usually evaluated based on whether a normal, reasonable patient in the same position would have considered a risk to be material.
+There is no easy or clear-cut definition of what makes a risk material versus non-material.
+The materiality of a risk is usually evaluated by whether a normal, reasonable patient in the same position would have considered it material.
 Sometimes, courts will also look at policies of other doctors and hospitals to judge whether a risk is material.

 Causation